 - A voter presents an ID document to be identified.

 - The voter then receives the ballot and two envelopes.

 - The voter fills in ballot paper and puts it into the envelope, which has no information about the voter.

-- The envelope is delivered to the voter’s polling division of residence.
+- The envelope is delivered to the voter’s polling pision of residence.
 After the eligibility of the voter is determined, the outer envelope is opened and the inner (anonymous) envelope is put into the ballot box.

-The system guarantees that the voter’s choice shall remain secret and recording the vote in the list of voters in the polling district of residence prevents voting more than once.
+The system guarantees that the voter’s choice shall remain secret and recording of the vote in the list of voters in the polling district of residence prevents voting more than once.

 I-voting is carried out according to the same scheme.
 The downloaded I-voting application encrypts the vote.
-The encrypted vote can be regarded as a vote contained in the inner, anonymous envelope.
+The encrypted vote can be regarded as the vote contained in the inner, anonymous envelope.
 After that the voter gives a digital signature to confirm his or her choice.
 By digital signing, the voter’s personal data or outer envelope are added to the encrypted vote.